-Our wish for the new year is that companies become more flexible, human-centered, and purpose-driven—in other words, better places to work.
-But rethinking accepted ways of doing business isn’t easy (btw, we’ve got some help on hand if you’re interested in learning the tools of organizational change).
+Our dream for the future of work that companies become more flexible, human-centered, and purpose-driven—in other words, better places to work.
+But rethinking accepted ways of doing business isn’t easy (BTW, we’ve got some help on hand if you’re interested in learning the tools of organizational change).
 Our designers have a long wish list and some ideas for how to get started: What if we could reframe maternity leave as a time for personal enrichment?
 Or make navigating enterprise software less miserable?

 Here are a few of the many ways IDEOers want to help reinvigorate the modern workplace: